XvisionAS/FieldTwin-Integration-Demo/events-tab/README.md

 * Prints all [integration window messages](../INTEGRATIONS.md#communication-from-fieldtwin-to-integration)
   received from FieldTwin as they arrive
 * Buttons to send window messages to FieldTwin
+* Operates as a visible or a hidden tool

 ## Installation